lbab/donationPaypal/README.md

 Download link
 -------------
-[Donation Paypal official website] (http://www.lbab.fr/modules-prestashop/1-module-don-paypal.html)
+[Donation Paypal official website] (//www.lbab.fr/modules-prestashop/1-module-don-paypal.html) (see at the footer or a page listing products)

 Module key features